 The Vata Body Type

-Ayurveda is the sister science of Yoga and can reveal which postures, breathing, sounding and meditation techniques will yield the most benefit for us.
-If Yoga is your personal prescription for optimal health and wellness, Ayurveda would be the prescriber.
-It teaches us how to calm the qualities of Vata, which are dry, light, mobile and rough.
-We need to apply foods, routines and techniques that are warming, nourishing, hydrating, and slow or grounding.
+Ayurveda is the sister science of Yoga and can reveal which postures, breathwork, sounding and meditation techniques will yield the most benefit for us.
+If Yoga is your personal prescription for optimal health and wellness, Ayurveda should be the prescriber.
+It teaches us how to pacify the qualities of Vata Dosha, which are dry, light, mobile, erratic, and rough.
+We need to apply foods, routines and techniques that are warming, nourishing, hydrating, and settling or grounding.

+How do you know if you’re working with a predominance of air and ether in your constitution?
 Vata types tend to be long and lean, to move quickly and be multi-taskers, even eating on the go.
-When you’re in that kind of a buzzy head-space, it can be hard to settle at the end of the day, so those predominant in Vata dosha are often night owls and suffer from insomnia, though they are the type that would benefit most from a restorative deep sleep.
-They often have dry skin, hair and nails and get constipated if they eat foods that are binding and forget to drink enough water or soupy warm, foods.
+When you’re in that kind of a buzzy head-space, it can be hard to settle at the end of the day, so those predominant in Vata Dosha are often night owls and can suffer from insomnia.
+Yet they are the type that would benefit most from a restorative deep sleep.
+People dominant in Vata Dosha often have dry skin, hair and nails, and get constipated if they eat foods that are binding and forget to drink enough water or soupy, warm foods.

-Though highly motivated, it’s as though Vata believes its tank can still run on empty.
-Ironically, Vata would most benefit from some structure to their day, projects, ideas and are most in need of some good old down time and self care.
+Though highly motivated, Vata types seem to believe their tank can still run on empty.
+Ironically, those high in the Vata constitution would most benefit from some structure to their day, projects, ideas, and they are most in need of some good old down time and self care, like a restorative Yoga practice or an afternoon nap.

-Nothing whips up the airy type into high gear than the cool winds of fall and the winter holiday season.
-Cold, crisp and dry seasons may be invigorating, and the changing colours and beginnings of classes make Vata feel in his or her element.
-But, as the effects of the season begin to take their toll on the body, and the busy list-making and large social gathering of the holidays arrive, Vata types will start to feel drained, put-upon and you may find them either talking a mile a minute or hiding in a bathroom stall taking time to regroup.
+Nothing whips up the airy Vata type into high gear than the cool, dry winds of fall and the early winter season.
+Cold, crisp and dry weather are invigorating, and the changing colours and beginnings of classes may make Vata Dosha feel literally in his or her element.
+But, as the effects of the season begin to take their toll on the body, and the busy list-making and large social gathering of the holidays arrive, Vata types will start to feel drained and put-upon.

 Three words encapsulate the Vata calming diet – warming, soupy and nourishing.
 Vata needs foods packed with nutrients and staying power, but that are easy to digest.
-The tastes that balance Vata are sweet, sour and salty.
-Think baked sweet potato with butter or avocado with an olive oil and lime dressing.
+The tastes that balance Vata Dosha are sweet, sour and salty.
+Think baked sweet potato with butter or avocado with olive oil, tamari and lime dressing.

 - Dates (fresh or cooked)